george-hawkins/authsite/README.md

 To solve this cosmetic issue some Jetty specific logic is required, this is provided by `HttpsRedirectErrorPageHandler` (which is referenced by `root-context.xml`).
 This just subclasses the standard Jetty error page handler and adds logic to reference the original forwarded request where appropriate.

+Note: `HttpsRedirectServlet` will only redirect to https if the system property `https.redirect` is true.
+This is property is set in `Procfile` and is left unset elsewhere - this is done because the redirect logic produces quite confusing behavior if it kicks in in an environment where https is not available.

 Previously redirecting all requests to https was handled with a filter (in the fashion described in this [Jetty on Heroku](http://stackoverflow.com/questions/11564638/enforce-https-with-embedded-jetty-on-heroku/) question on StackOverflow).

 However this has serious issues: